davecoll3/speak-ev/README.md

 &nbsp;

-## Heroku Deployment:
+## Heroku Deployment

 This project was deployed on Heroku and connected to the GitHub repository.
 You can follow the steps below in order to deploy to Heroku.

   1. Starting in your GitPod terminal, create a requirements.txt and Procfile using the commands below.

   ```
   pip3 freeze --local > requirements.txt
   echo web: python app.py > Procfile
   ```
   NB: The Procfile may have a blank line at the end of the file which can cause problems when running the app on Heroku.
 Make sure to delete any blank lines and save the file.

   2. Push these changes to GitHub.
   3. On the [Heroku website](https://heroku.com/), log into your account.
 If you don't have a Heroku account, you can sign-up for one [here](https://signup.heroku.com/).
   4. Click on the 'New' button in the top right-hand corner and then 'Create a New App'.
-  5. Give your app a unique name (speak-ev) and select your local region.
-Then click on the "Create App" button.
+  5. Give your app a unique name (e.g. 'speak-ev') and select your local region.
+Then click on the 'Create App' button.
   6. Once your app has been created, go to the 'Deploy' tab and under 'Deployment method' choose GitHub.
   7. In the 'Connect to GitHub' input field enter your GitHub repository name and, once found, click 'Connect'.
-  8. Now navigate to the app's settings tab and click "Reveal config vars".
+  8. Now navigate to the app's settings tab and click 'Reveal config vars'.
+Input the following key - value pairs, inserting your own values where stated (<cluster_name> etc):

 | Key             | Value                                                                                                    |
 |-----------------|----------------------------------------------------------------------------------------------------------|